-• The report by the independent certified public accountants includes supplemental communication on the Agency's compliance and internal controls as required by Idaho statutes.
+The report by the independent certified public accountants includes supplemental communication on the Agency's compliance and internal controls as required by Idaho statutes.

-MAJOR AGENCY INITIATIVES IN FISCAL YEAR 2019
+MAJOR AGENCY INITIATIVES IN FISCAL YEAR 2020

 Legacy Crossing District.
 The Agency owns a lot located at the southwest corner of the intersection of 6th and Jackson Streets in Moscow, within the Legacy Crossing District.
 The Agency's primary focus is the redevelopment of the property through the completion of environmental assessment/remediation and facilitating the construction of improvements in conformance with the Legacy Crossing Plan.
-The 6th and Jackson property is one of the beneficiaries of an EPA Brownfield Assessment Grant and has underwent testing throughout in 2014 to develop a remediation plan to remove contaminated soils in order to prepare the property for redevelopment.
+The Sixth and Jackson property is one of the beneficiaries of an EPA Brownfield Assessment Grant and underwent testing throughout in 2014 to develop a remediation plan to remove contaminated soils in order to prepare the property for redevelopment.

-On May 29, 2013, the Agency was a warded an EPA Hazardous Substances Cleanup Grant to fund the removal of the contaminated soils.
-The active cleanup construction was completed in the fall of 2016 and the Agency received the Certificate of Completion and Covenant Not to Sue from the State of Idaho Department of Environmental Quality in April 2017.
+On May 29, 2013, the Agency was awarded an EPA Hazardous Substances Cleanup Grant to fund the removal of the contaminated soils.
+The active cleanup construction was completed in the fall of 2016 and the Agency received the Certificate of Completion and Covenant Not to Sue from the State of Idaho, Department of Environmental Quality in April 2017.

-In response to a Request for Proposals (RFP) for the property, Sangria Downtown LLC, was selected as the successful respondent and on October 26, 2017, a Disposition and Development Agreement (DDA) to formally document terms of transaction and responsibilities of the parties was approved by the Board.
-In May of 2018 Sangria terminated the DDA due to increased construction costs that rendered their project infeasible.
-The Agency issued a second RFP in 2018 and on February 21, 2019, selected Moscow Flatirons project submitted by Roderick D. Olps for the property.
-It is expected that construction upon the property would begin in the fall of 2019 or spring of 2020.
+In response to a Request for Proposals (RFP) for the property, Sangria Downtown, LLC, was selected as the successful respondent, and on October 26, 2017, a Disposition and Development Agreement (DDA) to formally document terms of transaction and responsibilities of the parties was approved by the Board.
+In May of 2018, Sangria terminated the DDA due to increased construction costs that rendered their project infeasible.
+The Agency issued a second RFP in 2018, and on February 21, 2019, selected Moscow Flatirons project submitted by Roderick D. Olps for the property.
+Progress on the development of the site was halted in 2020 due to the COVID-19 pandemic and is expected to now begin construction in the summer of 2021.

 On October 1, 2018, the Moscow City Council passed Ordinance 2018-13 approving the amendment to the Legacy Crossing District Boundary to include the adjacent portion of Main Street through the adoption of the Amended and Restated Legacy Crossing Urban Renewal District Redevelopment Plan.
-Under state law, any such amendment becomes retroactively effective to January 1 of the year the amendment occurred.
-The District amendment, resulting in the addition of 6 acres of land to the District bringing the total District size to approximately 169 Acres.
+Under state law, any such amendment becomes retroactively effective to January 1st of the year the amendment occurred.
+The district amendment resulting in the addition of 6 acres of land to the District bringing the total District size to approximately 169 Acres.
 The purpose of the amendment was to allow the opportunity for the Agency to financially participate in the reconstruction and repair of the deteriorating public infrastructure in downtown, which has been identified as a major challenge area by the Moscow City Council.

 As part of the creation of the Legacy Crossing District, all the parcels were given a base value premised on the 2008 property values.
 Assessed values above the 2008 base for those parcels benefit the District.
 Once the Area is established, a tax code area is created that identifies those taxing entities levying taxes within the Area.
 Beginning in 2009, any increase in the properties assessed values times the levies, generates tax increment revenue for the District.
 The assessment process utilized by the County for three subsequent years (from the base year of 2008) used certain software developed and provided by the Idaho State Tax Commission.
 It was determined that the software during this three-year period of time experienced a "glitch" that needed to be manually overridden by the Latah County Assessor's office in order to have prevented an over allocation of value.
-The Agency has no pair of the assessment process or establishment of the various tax levies.
+The Agency has no part of the assessment process or establishment of the various tax levies.